A note on lc-trivial fibrations: Introduction

+Moreover, good minimal models or Mori fiber spaces always exist for projective lc pairs admitting the structure of an lc-trivial fibration with log big moduli part. \begin{thm}[=Theorem \ref{thm--minimalmodeltheory-logbigmoduli}] Let $(X,\Delta)$ be a projective lc pair admitting an lc-trivial fibration with log big moduli part.
+Then $(X,\Delta)$ has a good minimal model or a Mori fiber space. \end{thm}

+Although the theorem is not an application of Theorem \ref{thm--lctrivialfibration-boundedfiber}, we hope that the theorem is independent of interest.

 \begin{ack} The author was partially supported by JSPS KAKENHI Grant Number JP22K13887.
 The author is grateful to Doctor Masafumi Hattori for fruitful discussions which improved Theorem \ref{thm--eff-base-point-free} in the first draft.
-The author thanks Professor Osamu Fujino for informing him of the paper \cite{fujino-eff-slc}. \end{ack}
+The author thanks Professor Osamu Fujino for informing him of the paper \cite{fujino-eff-slc}.
+The author thanks the referee for comments and suggestions. \end{ack}